aphelyon/Voting-Process/process.md

   Enter the political party the candidate is running under

-  Enter the precinct ID for the election
+  Enter the precinct ID for the election.
+If you would like to add a ballot entry to all precincts, simply enter the word "all" for the  precinct ID.

 ### Select current election
-  You first must create an election, candidate(s) running within that election, and valid ballots.
+  You first must create an election, candidate(s) running within that election, and valid ballots (see above steps)

   Navigate to /election_selection, or under the 'Election Actions' dropdown, choose 'Select Election'